navuxneeth/SmolCam-iOS/README.md

 -   **`ViewController.swift`**
     This is the most complex class, orchestrating the main camera screen.
 It manages the UI state by connecting to the UI elements defined in the Storyboard via `@IBOutlet`s.
 It also contains the `@IBAction` functions that define what happens when a user interacts with a button or a slider.
 It handles the logic for both filter sliders (saturation, grain) and manual controls (Aperture, Shutter Speed, etc.) and implements the shutter animation effect.
+-   **`GalleryViewController.swift`**
+    This class manages the Gallery screen, displaying a grid of images.
+-   **`ImageViewerController.swift`**
+    This class handles the full-screen image viewing with zoom functionality.
+-   **`GalleryImageCell.swift`**
+    This defines the custom cell used in the gallery's collection view.

 ## Credits